 Previously in part 1 I covered how the desk was built.
 Obviously, without further work, I would end up in the same place with all cables running wild across the surface.
 Cable management and some home-made improvements were in place!
-There is no simple steps to follow or a procedure that fixes all the issues for everyone.
+There are no simple steps to follow or a procedure that fixes all the issues for everyone.
 This takes some planning and consistent management.

-Apart from recording tasker videos (or Raspberry Pi ones) I do some raspberry prototyping, typing, and gaming (at some point I would like to develop the gaming channel as well).
+Apart from recording tasker videos (or Raspberry Pi ones), I do some raspberry prototyping, typing, and gaming (at some point I would like to develop the gaming channel as well).
 The biggest nightmares are all the cables running through the desk to connect the accessories, cameras, microphones, and performing Olympic grade acrobatics to find an empty USB slot to offload videos from a camera or a phone.
-I have to deal with this and all extra wires that come in and out of the 4 raspberries I have.
+I have to deal with this and all the extra wires that come in and out of the 4 raspberries I have.

 Before I get to the cable management I have to decide what will be present on my desk, and how many extra cables I will have to deal with.
-I wanted to have extra USB hub I can simply plug in devices to, that would also double as a charging station.
+I wanted to have extra USB hub I can simply plug-in devices to, that would also double as a charging station.
 Since I have USB 3.0 also available I’d like these to be present as well.
 Another constant annoyance is USB mic placement.
 I always have to come up with some awkward way of keeping it in position, while the cable is tangled around the keyboard.

-From Raspberry Pi side of things, I need a free and complete workstation to be able to work on raspberry projects at any time, while the RPI itself remains connected to the PC.
-Since the desk has mid section and 2 wings, one of them will be dedicated to Raspberry tinkering.
+From the Raspberry Pi side of things, I need a free and complete workstation to be able to work on raspberry projects at any time, while the RPI itself remains connected to the PC.
+Since the desk has a mid section and 2 wings, one of them will be dedicated to Raspberry tinkering.